 He participated in an infamous massacre of Union soldiers, but when he got to write his own story, Jesse James cast himself as the Robin Hood of the Wild West.

 While Jesse James is often the first man to come to mind when reducing the idea of the Old West to an individual, his image of being a hero is just a myth.
-Perhaps it is fitting that the mythic idea of Jesse James as a gunslinging frontier vigilante should represent the imaginary idea of the Old West as depicted in Hollywood.
+Perhaps it is fitting that the mythic idea of Jesse James as a gunslinging frontier vigilante should represent the imaginary idea of the American Frontier as depicted in Hollywood.

-An ex-Confederate guerilla whose exploits in the American West set the pace for the wild decades to come, the outlaw Jesse James was a romantic figure in the years after his early death as he was likened to a kind of American Robin Hood, representing the ideals of the disenfranchised Confederacy following the Civil War.
+An ex-Confederate guerilla whose exploits set the pace for the wild decades to come, outlaw Jesse James was a romantic figure in the years after his early death as he was likened to a kind of American Robin Hood.

 But the real Jesse James was anything but a hero.